Nikita-Filonov/ui-coverage-scenario-tool-js/README.md

   └── ...
 ```

-When you call `tracker.start_scenario(...)`, a new scenario automatically begins.
+When you call `tracker.startScenario(...)`, a new scenario automatically begins.
 All subsequent actions, such as
-`tracker.track_coverage(...)`, will be logged within the context of this scenario.
-To finalize and save the scenario,
+`await tracker.trackCoverage(...)`, will be logged within the context of this scenario.
+To finalize and save the
-you need to call `tracker.end_scenario()`.
+scenario, you need to call `await tracker.endScenario()`.
 This method ends the scenario and saves it to a JSON file.

 ```
 ./coverage-results/